2024 Vault Rankings

 They’re Listening

 Schulte respects its associates’ opinions, and it shows it in a big way—the Associate Committee holds a “listening tour” each year through which committee members speak with each associate in the firm to understand the broad needs of the firm’s talent.
-The firm also created a new mentoring program—as a result of associate feedback—which allows associates and special counsel to select a network of mentors and a budget for mentoring activities.
+The firm also created a new mentoring program—as a result of associate feedback—which allows associates and special counsel to select a network of mentors and create a budget for mentoring activities.

 News & Awards